CloudLabs-Samples/JFrog-Pilot/Lab/step_1.md

-# How to set up a Private, Remote and Virtual npm Registry
+# JFrog Artifactory: How to set up a Private, Remote and Virtual npm Registry

 ![](image/screenshot1.png)